 Clever styling tricks, like the way you tuck in your shirt, are the key to looking modern and chic.
 Right now, the half-tuck (half in/half out) is all the rage.
 While it looks easy, it can be a bit tricky to get just right.
-Here’s a guide to the different types and how to master the half-tuck like a fashion pro.
+Here’s a guide to many ways to tuck in shirts and how to master the half-tuck like a fashion pro.

 Front tuck, one-hand tuck, French tuck; no matter what you call it, this is the most popular type of half-tuck.
+It’s shorter at the front and longer at the back.
 It’s great because it keeps a flowy shirt from overwhelming your body by defining your waist.
 This makes you look slimmer and more youthful.

-Don’ts: Lightweight knits like cashmere work fine, but chunky sweaters, heavy fabrics, and tunics tucked in to create an unflattering front pouch.
+Lightweight knits like cashmere work fine, but chunky sweaters, heavy fabrics, and tunics tucked in create an unflattering front pouch.

 A variation on the front tuck is the side tuck.
 Instead of tucking in at the front middle, you tuck in at the side and let the opposite side drape down at an angle.
 This green blouse shows it well.
 It’s just a preference, in the same way as a front part or a side part of your hair.